kaitumisuuringute-keskus/brmspy/README.md

 R>=4 is required before installing brmspy.

-If you encounter errors regarding `methods.so`, `R_HOME` you may need to manually point your environment to the R installation.
+On linux and macos you may need to manually point your environment to the R installation.

-Run the following in your terminal (works on Linux and macOS):
+Run the following in your terminal:

 ```bash
 # Set R_HOME and add lib directory to LD_LIBRARY_PATH